sul-dlss/registry-harvester/README.md

 ## Deploying the project to a server

+### Deploying the project files
 Deploys are done using Capistrano.
-You can deploy the project to the development server with `cap dev deploy deploy:jars` and to the production server with `cap prod deploy deploy:jars`.
+You can deploy the project to the development server with `cap dev deploy` and to the production server with `cap prod deploy`.
 The project will be copied to the `/s/SUL/Harvester` directory on those machines.
 The dev and prod hostnames are defined in `config/deploy/dev.rb` and `config/deploy/prod.rb`.
 You will also need to get the oracle connection details from "shared_configs" and follow the instructions to copy the details to the deployed shared directory.

+### Deploying the compiled java classes
-Make sure that you install the packages (with Maven as described above) either locally or on the server before trying to run any of the modules.
-The deployment with `deploy:jars` task will upload the JAR files to the `lib/` directory on the server.
+Run the deployment with the `deploy:jars` task and this will upload the JAR files to the `lib/` directory on the server.
+For example: `cap prod deploy deploy:jars` will deploy both the project files (including the run scripts) and the compiled java classes.

+### Deploying the folio_api_client for FOLIO User Loads
+Run the deployment with the `deploy:folio_api_client` task to clone the folio_api_client repository as a subdirectory of within this project repository.

+### Deploying everything
+E.g. `cap prod deploy deploy:jars deploy:folio_api_client`